Financing A Business Purchase Acquisition Loans | 7 Park Avenue Financial

 ACQUISITION FINANCE SOLUTIONS - YOUR WAYS TO FINANCE AN ACQUISITION

-Bank loans (Secured and unsecured) - In some cases, the business's actual cash flows can be used to finance the entire business purchase price.
-This can be augmented with either a fixed asset/equipment loan and a revolving business credit line.
+Bank loans (Secured and Unsecured) - In some cases, the business's actual cash flows can be used to finance the entire business purchase price.
+This can be augmented with either a fixed asset/equipment loan or a revolving business credit line.

 We recommend Confidential Receivable Financing as the optimum financing method when traditional bank credit can't do the job.

-Asset-based Loans - These ' ABL ' loans cover the financing of assets and cash flow needs, including the often required credit line.
+Asset-based Loans - These ' ABL ' loans via a non-bank commercial financing company cover the financing of assets and cash flow needs, including the often required credit line.
 These loans are 'non-bank in nature and often provide higher ' loan to value ' financing when typically required loan and debt ratios don't work.

 The asset-based lender, in effect, becomes the equivalent of your senior lender, in the same manner as would Canadian chartered banks, providing funding for day-to-day operational costs to maintain good cash reserves, in other words working capital!